flumeapp/help.flumeapp.com/views/conversations/messages.md

 To view the time a message was sent:

 - Click the message.
-- Selecting a message using the [keyboard arrows](/misc/keyboard-shortcuts.md).
+- Select a message using the [keyboard arrows](/misc/keyboard-shortcuts.md).

 The time will appear beside the message.